sambatriste/netty-wiki-translation/Related-projects.md

     TomP2P is an extended DHT (distributed hash table) which stores values for a location key in a sorted table.
     Unfiltered is a toolkit for servicing HTTP requests in Scala that provides a consistent vocabulary for handing requests on various server backends.
     Webbit is an event-based WebSocket and HTTP server.

+Closed Source Projects and On-line Services

+    Apple - in their cloud services according to their job postings.
+    ESN Planet is a feature-rich social real-time web platform which scales horizontally and vertically.
+    Kakao Talk is a mobile messenger over 20 million people have chosen.
+They are using Netty for their Android push servers.
+    LiquidLabs LogScape is a high performance log visualization tool that scales to thousands of machines; suitable for grid, cloud or SOA applications.
+    RememberTheMilk - check their blog post.
+    Twitter - check their blog post.